VishalSoni-collab/AI_based_drive-cycle-construction/README.md

 ├── LICENSE
 ├── .gitignore
 │
-├── assets/
+└── assets/
-│   ├── optimized_constructed_driving_cycle.png
+    ├── optimized_constructed_driving_cycle.png
-│   └── speed_bin_distribution.png
+    └── speed_bin_distribution.png
-│
 ```

-The `data/` folder is intended for local input files only.
-Raw VED data is not included in this repository.
+Raw input data and generated output files are not included in this repository.
+Users should download the dataset separately and provide the local CSV path when running the pipeline.

 ---